 Where to Stay by the Beach

 For an affordable beachside option, check out Pantai Paris Homestay.
-This hotel is run by a lovely couple called Susi and Hermann.
+This hotel is run by a lovely couple called Susi and Herman.
 Susi also runs an NGO focusing on community issues such as recycling, waste management and education.
-Many of the hotel’s fittings and furnishings are made by Hermann out of wood from the palm grove which surrounds the hotel.
+Many of the hotel’s fittings and furnishings are made by Herman out of wood from the palm grove which surrounds the hotel.
 A berth in the four-bed dorm costs around Rp 140,000.
 The hotel backs on to a stretch of beach, making it perfect for getting some sun, sea and sand for cheaper than the other beach resorts nearby.
+They are located on the seashore but no beach.
+Their garden is big with shade and sunshine.
 My favourite hotel though is Coconut Garden Beach Resort (which is where the photos are from).
 It’s a beautiful place to relax by the sea.

 For a bit of a treat, head to the lovely Sea World Club, a beautiful resort on Waiara Beach around 13 kilometres outside of Maumere.
 Run by a German priest, this is another hotel with local community interests.
 The hotel has been involved with local health and education projects, and conservation of the ocean.
 This is also a great place to dive.
 Maumere was once the dive centre of Flores.
 However, the tsunami, as well as destroying the town’s buildings, destroyed much of the coral.
 However, this is now recovering, and at Sea World Club you can take boat trips out to great dive sites.
 A range of dive packages are on offer.
 Snorkelling is also great in the waters of Maumere Bay.